Skip to main content

 • Perform actions in channels and conversations

-Since CoreWeave Mission Control is not yet listed in the Slack Marketplace, it requires a manual approval from your Slack Workspace Admin before it can be installed.
+Because CoreWeave Mission Control isn’t yet listed in the Slack Marketplace, it requires manual approval from your Slack workspace admin before installation.

 1. In the Slack workspace selection dropdown, select your Enterprise workspace.